-With Beyond Pharmakon, I wish to indicate the disease as a potential for consciousness transformation towards life, memory, and empathy of the individual and in its connectivity as social body.
+With Beyond Pharmakon, I wish to indicate the disease as a potential for consciousness transformation towards life, memory, and empathy of the individual and in its connectivity as a social body.
 In their activities, artists, curators, and researchers open up possibilities of discourse as they deal with multileveled and alternative realities and therefore “treat and cure” social awareness.

 The medical images taken in cases of an injury or illness are depicting not visible fragments of the bodies, in a state of un-whole in a double sense.
-The medical images present me mainly two aspects: First, the image itself is ambiguous as the ethereal character of the radiography gives an idea of the body as a multitude of forms paradoxically as energetic or light going beyond the density of its external aspect.
+The medical images present mainly two aspects: First, the image itself is ambiguous as the ethereal character of the radiography gives an idea of the body as a multitude of forms paradoxically as energetic or a light going beyond the density of its external aspect.
 The visual characteristics of the tissues evoke the idea of the social weave, creating a text-ure, a con-text, and text communication.
 And secondly, the idea of disease and cure depending on the character of the vision and perception of the medical image.
 The question hereby is, if we can understand illness and disablements differently, as, for example, as part of a transformation process or to develop unused capacities or reaching an unconsidered goal.
 The core issue is the understatement of treating the fragments as part of a unit with a certain goal.

 Disease and the social body…

 Diseases, disablements, and their cure reflect the social body.
 The concept of the social body concerns two interlaced aspects of the individual in relation to society and the individual as society.
 The single being can be understood as a microcosmic manifestation of society influencing the collectivity and being itself affected by it.